clarissalabrum/math4610-1/README.md

 through some compiler options.
 In fortran, most compilers allow the user to put in something like a -Bstatic flag to create a static image of the executable code.
-The tradeoff in this case is the size of the binary image of the application versus the speed of executation.
+The tradeoff in this case is the size of the binary image of the application versus the speed of execution.
 Static images are typically larger than images that link to shared libraries.
-Inlining a code reduces the execution time due to the reduction of references to shared libraries.
+In-lining a code reduces the execution time due to the reduction of references to shared libraries.
 Ultimately, a computational mathematician should know how to take advantage of this balance.

 Documentation of work is fundamental to any scientific endeavor.
 So, students at USU are asked to created a software manual for the code they write.
 The